GVA Consultants: History

 The experience of GVA as a marine engineering company stretches back more than 25 years.
 There is an even longer history of building ships of various types, semi-submersibles, jack-ups and offshore modules at the shipyard Götaverken Arendal AB where GVA is based.

 From the late 1970s the yard focused mainly on the offshore industry.
 Thus, the company designed, constructed and delivered 14 semisubmersibles from its facilities in Gothenburg.
 Seven units of the GVA series have also been built by yards all over the world, in different sizes and for various requirements.
 The units built at the yard in Gothenburg were adapted for duties such as production, drilling, diving support and accommodation/service.
 The deliveries included six Pacesetter type units and eight GVA designs.

 The shipyard closed down in 1989 and GVA Consultants AB was established from the shipyards technical departments.
 GVA started out as a small company focusing on engineering services and conceptual studies.
 The company grew considerably during the years when larger contracts such as Visund, Troll C, Åsgard B and Kristin Gas Field were awarded to them.
 The company has continued to grow and has taken on even larger projects such as the Thunder Horse and Atlantis oil fields.

-In 2001, Halliburton KBR (KBR), formerly Kellogg Brown & Root acquired GVA Consultants AB from British Maritime Technology Ltd (BMT) for an undisclosed amount."
+In 2001, Halliburton KBRacquired GVA Consultants AB from British Maritime Technology (BMT)."
 Halliburton KBR was the engineering and construction segment of Halliburton, the world's largest provider of products and services to the petroleum and energy industries.

 GVA Consultant's range of products and services includes: